August 29, 2013 | by Syncplicity by Axway Team

-The Syncplicity approach:
+The Syncplicity by Axway approach:

 The proliferation of consumer tools in the enterprise has convinced some in IT that they don’t need to focus on deployment anymore.
 That may be true at the individual, team, or even departmental level.
 But enterprise vendors need to focus on “deployment at scale” as much as on user features.
 Here are our recommendations: